MG Software.

 Cursor

 An AI-native IDE built as a fork of VS Code, featuring built-in AI capabilities like multi-file editing, codebase-aware chat, and the Composer agent.
 Cursor provides a complete development environment where AI is central to every workflow and understands your entire project for contextual suggestions.
-It has 33.1% usage with 82.2% awareness among developers.
+The editor automatically indexes your full codebase and uses that context to generate more accurate code completions and refactoring proposals.
+According to recent developer surveys, Cursor has 33.1% usage with 82.2% awareness among professional developers.
+It supports models from Anthropic, OpenAI, and Google, allowing you to select the most suitable model per task.

 GitHub Copilot

-An AI-powered code assistant from GitHub and OpenAI that works as an extension in virtually any IDE.
-Copilot offers fast inline autocomplete, chat features, and is the most widely used AI coding tool with 68% usage among developers.
-It integrates seamlessly with the GitHub ecosystem.
+An AI-powered code assistant from GitHub and OpenAI that works as an extension in virtually any IDE, including VS Code, JetBrains, Neovim, and Xcode.
+Copilot offers fast inline autocomplete via Ghost Text, an integrated chat interface, and agent mode for more complex tasks.
+It is the most widely used AI coding tool with 68% usage among developers worldwide.
+Copilot integrates seamlessly with the GitHub ecosystem, including pull request reviews, issue tracking, and GitHub Actions.
+The Business tier provides additional security features such as IP indemnity, content exclusions, and organization-wide policy controls for enterprise teams.

 What are the key differences between Cursor and GitHub Copilot?